Undline/UndChain/readme.md

 #### Why Live Stands Out

 Live combines decentralized streaming, low latency, interactive features, and AI-driven enhancements to deliver a streaming platform unlike any other.
-It empowers creators, enriches viewer experiences, and integrates seamlessly into UndChain’s broader Web4 ecosystem.
+It empowers creators, enriches viewer experiences, and integrates seamlessly into Modulr’s broader Web4 ecosystem.
 Whether embedded in Pages, used on Smack, or powering standalone applications, Live provides the tools to build the next generation of interactive, decentralized streaming solutions.

 #### Developer Focus: Building with Live

-Live demonstrates how UndChain’s co-chains work together to create powerful, interconnected systems.
+Live demonstrates how Modulr’s co-chains work together to create powerful, interconnected systems.
 By integrating components like **Mimic’s AI tools**, **Pages’ content distribution**, and **Smack’s social sharing features**, Live showcases the flexibility and modularity developers can leverage when building their own co-chains.

-With UndChain, developers are encouraged to think beyond isolated systems—creating dynamic, interoperable applications that scale effortlessly and provide unmatched user experiences.
+With Modulr, developers are encouraged to think beyond isolated systems—creating dynamic, interoperable applications that scale effortlessly and provide unmatched user experiences.

 ---

 ### Code Ledger

-Code ledger is the heart of software development on UndChain, specifically designed for Pseudo.
+Code ledger is the heart of software development on Modulr, specifically designed for Pseudo.
 It combines decentralized collaboration, code verification, interactive education, and monetization into one seamless experience for developers.
 Code Ledger isn’t just a repository—it’s a **living ecosystem** that rewards innovation, encourages learning, and ensures secure development.

 #### Key Features

 1. **Date-Based Versioning**

-    - Instead of traditional VCS (e.g., Git), Code Ledger adopts **UndChain’s date-based versioning** (e.g., 2024.12.17.0) as the default.
+    - Instead of traditional VCS (e.g., Git), Code Ledger adopts **Modulr’s date-based versioning** (e.g., 2024.12.17.0) as the default.
 This ensures clarity and consistency across all projects.
     - The **current version** is displayed prominently in the project view, ensuring developers and users always see the latest state of the code.
 2. **Module Marketplace**

-    - A **dedicated marketplace** where developers can share, buy, or sell standalone modules as **digital assets** (protected under UndChain’s Digital Asset Contracts).
+    - A **dedicated marketplace** where developers can share, buy, or sell standalone modules as **digital assets** (protected under Modulr’s Digital Asset Contracts).
     - Modules can be imported from other co-chains, offering tremendous flexibility for developers.
 For instance:
         - Use **Live** modules for streaming and interactive tutorials.
         - Use **Mimic** modules for AI-powered assistance.